ccgr1121/IMS-Project/README.md

 The easiest way to do this is to use Jenkins, or a similar CI Server.
 When creating a new Jenkins project, ensure that your Github repository is set in the configuration stage, and include 'mvn test' in the Build Execute Shell.

-Underneath, you should include a reference to your sonarqube, which will test your code for bugs, vulnerabilities and general mess.
+Underneath, you should include a reference to your SonarQube, which will test your code for bugs, vulnerabilities and general mess.
 As of this build, the software is of a good quality, though any further changes made by the user will need to be verified by the software.
 To achieve all this, simply add the following underneath:
 ```
-mvn sonar:sonar -Dsonar.host.url=<your sonarqube url> -Dsonar.login=<your sonarqube login> -Dsonar.password=<your sonarqube password>
+mvn sonar:sonar -Dsonar.host.url=<your sonarqube url> -Dsonar.login=<your SonarQube login> -Dsonar.password=<your SonarQube password>
 ```
-This will allow you to investigate anything that is flagged up by Sonarqube.
+This will allow you to investigate anything that is flagged up by SonarQube.

 Lastly, you should run the command
 ```
 mvn deploy
 ```

-This will deploy the new .jar file to your nexus repository, which you will have defined in your pom.xml during the installation.
+This will deploy the new .jar file to your Nexus repository, which you will have defined in your pom.xml during the installation.

 ## Help